moosetechnology/moosetechnology.github.io/moose-wiki/Users/Moose IDE/browsers.md

 By selecting an element, a second panel will open next to the original one inspecting the selected elements.

 When inspecting specific kind of entity, new tab might appears.
-They offer to the end user new way to visualize their data.
+They offer to the end-user new way to visualize their data.
 For instance, when inspecting a group of classes, on can see it as a UML schema, a system complexity, or with a nesting view.
 Or, when inspecting a class, one can see its corresponding blueprint.

-It is also possible to perform advanced query from the Moose Inspector.
+It is also possible to perform advanced queries from the Moose Inspector.
 To do so, by clicking on the script button, one can write any piece of code they want to executed on the inpected entity.

-> Be carefull, when performing customized script, you can leave the Moose Environment.
+> Be careful; when performing customized scripts, you can leave the Moose Environment.
-> You may want to learn more Pharo before performing such complex script
+> You may want to learn more Pharo before performing such a complex script

 ## Tree browsers